Scuba Dive Courses

 The basic level for certification courses is the Open Water course and in Cuba almost all dive centers have highly qualified and experienced staff on hand who can impart an open water course and provide all required documents to obtain international certification.

-Is Open Water Certification right for you?: Individuals who’ve never tried scuba diving before often get their feet wet with a resort or discover scuba course prior to committing to certification.
-A resort course includes a pool session and 1 or two shallow dives in the ocean accompanied by an instructor.
+Is Open Water Certification right for you?: Most people who’ve never tried scuba diving before often get their feet wet with a resort or discover scuba course prior to committing to certification.
+A resort course includes a pool session and 1 or 2 shallow dives in the ocean accompanied by an instructor.
 For some the shallow dive is just enough to whet their appetite for more, and scuba diving evolves into a lifelong passion or occasional hobby while traveling.
 However, some who try the experience in the pool may later not be comfortable with breathing underwater, and a small fraction of potential divers are overcome by fear once they reach the point of actually submerging in the ocean.
 Only you can know whether you might be comfortable with the experience, but a considerable number of divers elect to first undertake a sampler course before initiating an Open Water international certification course.
 WoWCuba provides assistance in reserving and prepaying certification but not resort or discover scuba courses, which are fairly easily contracted locally in most Cuban dive centers.

 Should you reserve in advance?: Absolutely.
 Reserving dive coursework in advance is highly recommended to ensure that the course study material will be available in your language at the dive center when you begin the course.